avantgardnerio/js-upload-manager/README.md

 TODO:
 -----
+* Sort the file/folder list by isFolder(), then filename
 * Dependency injection
     * Get require.js working with Jasmine
     * Use require.js map to inject dependencies to tests